-This post, Light Butterscotch Pumpkin Mousse, has been compensated by Collective Bias, Inc. and its advertiser.
+This post, Light Butterscotch Pumpkin Mousse, was compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SamsClubMag #CollectiveBias

 Light Butterscotch Pumpkin Mousse